Infineon/TARGET_KIT_XMC_PLT2GO_XMC4200/README.md

 ## Overview

 Kit Platform2GO XTREME XMC4200 kit - This kit has the XMC4200 device with debugger plus CAN, Arduino, MikroBUS and Shields2Go form factor.
-Equipped with an ARM Cortex-M4 based XMC™ Microcontroller from Infineon Technologies AG, the XMC4200 Platform2Go is designed to evaluate the capabilities of Infineon's XMC4200 Microcontroller.
+Equipped with an ARM® Cortex®-M4 based XMC™ Microcontroller from Infineon Technologies AG, the XMC4200 Platform2Go is designed to evaluate the capabilities of Infineon's XMC4200 Microcontroller.
 **Note:**
 Programming this kit requires installing
 [SEGGER J-Link software](https://www.segger.com/downloads/jlink/#J-LinkSoftwareAndDocumentationPack)